acl-org/reverie/reviewertutorial.md

 <tr>
    <td>M1.
 LLM-only evaluation without validation
    </td>
-   <td>If LLMs are used as automated evaluators, is their reliability *in this context* sufficiently validated?
+   <td>If LLMs are used as automated evaluators, is their reliability <em>in this context</em> sufficiently validated?
    </td>
    </tr>
   <tr>